edc-dev-chapter/patterns-dojo-zych/Readme.md

 ### Step 3
 Now, your experience with Observer pattern is robust.
-Some third party now uses setters in StockExchange class to set new exchange rates.
+Some third party now uses methods in StockExchange class to set new exchange rates or update existing.
 Your job is to notify all clients of StockExchange that the state of this class is changed and the views should be updated.
 Do it by modifying only Subject class.

-Now you don't care about subscribers (as StockEchange does not care about who reads its data).
+Now you don't care about subscribers (as StockExchange does not care about who receives its data) so please do not modify any class of type `Subscriber`.